-Differences and origins of Maroon and Burgundy
+Differences & Origins of Maroon & Burgundy

 Maroon is a variant of red, a dark red brown color.
 It’s created from a combination of the three primary colors in paint (Subtractive RYB) red, blue and yellow.
-It gets its name from the word marron which is French in origin, it’s a large chestnut.
+It gets its name from the word Marron which is French in origin, it’s a large chestnut.

-Wearing, or to drive a Maroon or Burgundy car?
+Wearing, or to drive a Maroon or Burgundy Car

 You like red however you want something a little more sophisticated, luxurious and reserved.
 It shows someone takes pride in their appearance.
 They more than likely want to be seen in a particular way which shows a strong interest in what others think of them.

 Social status is probably something they often think about and seek.
 They may want to be seen as rich, in a financial way and also rich in character.
 Appearance is important however it would suggest an introverted personality that seeks value in their time alone.
 It could also show some unconventional thinking, a desire for being unique and to express themselves without seeking attention.

 You value greatly your individuality and being unique, you also love luxury items and you can be a little materialistic at times.
 You’re introverted and reserved in personality, you like to be seen as a person of wealth, sophistication and high social status.
-How others see you is important to you.
+Generally how others see and judge you is important to you.

 Maroon & Burgundy Color Combinations